zer0-g/coding/UsingLESS/README.rst

 ::

  <link rel="stylesheet/less" href="style.less" />
- Note that we�ve set the rel attribute to �stylesheet/less,� and that our actual stylesheets has an  extension of .less, not .css.
+ Note that we've set the rel attribute to "stylesheet/less," and that our actual stylesheets has an  extension of .less, not .css.
 Also, we must link to this stylesheet before Less.js.

 Step 3.
 Have Fun!